IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

   ```

 Chapter 23.4.3.2 Joins
-  - Joins are speciﬁed in XQuery much as they are in SQL
+  - Joins are specified in XQuery much as they are in SQL
   ```XQUERY
   for $c in /university/course,
       $i in /university/instructor,